jc-bao/BEHAVIOR-1K/README.md

 BEHAVIOR-1K provides an installation script that handles all dependencies and components.
 The script supports modular installation, allowing you to install only the components you need.

-Please checkout out [Installation Guide](https://behavior.stanford.edu/getting_started/installation.html) for more details!
+Please check out [Installation Guide](https://behavior.stanford.edu/getting_started/installation.html) for more details!

 ## 📄 Citation